nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * At shut down: Shuts down the components and invokes cleanup method where necessary.

 The rest of the Application consists of six components.
-* `UI`: The user interface (UI) of the App which handles all user input and Application output.
+* `Ui`: The user interface (Ui) of the App which handles all user input and Application output.
 * `Parser`: The user input parser of the CLI.
 * `CommandHandler`: The handler of parsed arguments for conversion into appropriate `Commands`.
 * `Command`: The appropriate command to be executed.